twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/ukkattha-the-way-of-a-stream-enterer%zh.rst

 When I saw a visual object which I liked, it became pleasant and desirable.
 It became a happy mind (sukha and lobha).
 When seeing undesirable object, and it became disliked mind and angry mind arose.
 With hearing, smelling, tasting and touching kāma-raga (desire and lust) mind arose.
 I wanted to experience it very often.
 I didn’t know the characteristic of changing nature of the four elements such as stiffness, tension, pushing, pulling, hotness, coldness, etc. Likewise, I didn’t want to experience it.
 When the body became changed, I relied on the doctor.
 Because of the nature of dukkha, the dosa mind arose.
 This was how all the different kinds of knowing mind occurred as well.
 Knowing about good things became pleasant and on bad things became unpleasant.
 Rāga and dosa (lust and anger) arose from seeing, hearing, smelling, etc. Because I didn’t know them as vedanā and not knowing them as dukkha.
 Not knowing about the truth of dukkha that rāga-dosa arose within me.
 Why these minds arose within me?
 Because I was not seeing vedanā, not knowing upādāna (clinging) and not knowing dukkha sacca.
 My mind was always covered with moha (delusion).
 Therefore, only lobha, dosa and moha were arising with me.
 When the six senses of door contact with the six sense objects and I knew the arising dhamma with non-existing concepts that these minds arose.
 The Buddha taught that non-existing was concepts and the existing was paramatā.
 U Zin didn’t know about the mind and form nature and its characteristics.
 How did I see the concept?
 I saw a woman, and it became a desire lust mind (raga mind).
 When seeing a woman and knew it as a woman.
 Seeing her fat body and knew it as fat.
 If seeing thin, pretty, beautiful and only knew these things and raga mind arose.
 When seeing ugliness and dosa mind arose, and I knew non-existing things.
 Therefore, it became raga, dosa, moha, māna minds.
 Seeing the dog and knowing as dog, seeing pig, chicken, etc., it was also knowing as pig, chicken, etc. These were not right and it was only a concept.
 In reality these were feeling nature (vedanā), changing form nature (rūpa), mind and form nature.
 If you are seeing non-existing things and then going down by kneeling with your four legs (i.e., to apāya, may be as a dog, animals, etc.; here Sayadaw’s usage is rough but has a serious tone and makes you remember it forever.)
 This thing happens because we’re covered with moha (delusion) of avijjā dhamma (ignorance).
 Other sense doors of ear, nose, etc. were also in the same way.
 Whatever arose from there, I didn’t know about their vedanās, mind and form and couldn’t differentiate paññatti and paramatā, didn’t know their natural characteristics.
 I only knew about their non-existing dhammas (i.e., concepts).

 When I saw a woman and I asked a child (a boy).
 What is that?
 His answer was, “This is a woman.”
 “Is she beautiful or pretty?”
 “She has white skin, fat and pretty” U Zin also was seeing it this way for 46 years.
 I was not different from the child’s view, and only had a child’s knowledge.
 When I heard a sound and asked the child.
 There was a dog barking, and I asked him, “Child!
 What is that sound?”
 The child’s response was “Ha!
 Why asking me?
 This is a dog barking” I heard it and also knowing as a dog barking.
 The child was also knowing as a dog barking.
 Everyone has the same knowledge, that is conceptual knowledge.
 We all are knowing the non-existing dhamma.
 We’re seeing and knowing of the non-existing dhamma.
 The Buddha taught two views—wrong and right views.
 We don’t know the right view.
 The existing dhamma is mind and form, which is paramatā dhamma.
 We know only the non-existing dhamma that—in regarding smell, knowing as fragrance or smelly, etc. We have to stop at vedanā; if not, it continues to taṇhā and upādāna and the five khandhas/mind and form arise, and it’s turning the dependent arising process.
 Once an odor is smelled, "cittasaṅkhāra" or mental factors arise (i.e., minds arise).
 If you take it as fragrant rāga mind/lobha mind, peta mind (ghost mind) arise.
 If it’s a putrid smell, then you don’t want to experience it and dosa mind arises.
 If these minds arise, where do you think you're going?
-These are non-existing dhamma and with these minds and die in 100, thousand humans die and no-one becomes human again.
+These are non-existing dhamma and with these minds and die in a hundred thousand humans die and no-one becomes human again.
 They’ll become dogs, pigs, chickens, fishes in the water and in hells (include hungry shades).

 [Here we can see Sayadaw’s wisdom comes from enlightenment.
 Even though he knew nothing about the suttas, his understanding of paṭiccasamuppāda was very profound.
 Listening to his talk is very similar to Mogok Sayadaw’s teaching.]